microsoft/MixedRealityToolkit-Unity/Documentation/Rendering/ClippingPrimitive.md

 #endif
 ```

-Finally, add two [`ClippingBox`](xref:Microsoft.MixedReality.Toolkit.Utilities.ClippingBox) and `SecondClippingBox` component to your scene and specify the same Renderer for both boxes.
+Finally, add a [`ClippingBox`](xref:Microsoft.MixedReality.Toolkit.Utilities.ClippingBox) and `SecondClippingBox` component to your scene and specify the same Renderer for both boxes.
 The Renderer should now be clipped by both boxes.

 ## See also